kubernetes/contributor-site/content/en/blog/2023/e2e-testing-best-practices.md

 Good code that waits for something to happen meets the following criteria:
 - accepts a context for test timeouts
+- depending on how the test suite was invoked:
   - informative during interactive use (i.e. intermediate reports, either periodically or on demand)
   - little to no output during a CI run except when it fails
 - full explanation when it fails: when it observes some state and then encounters errors reading the state, then dumping both the latest observed state and the latest error is useful